awsdocs/amazon-athena-user-guide/doc_source/managed-policies.md

 If you have migrated to using AWS Glue with Athena, and have chosen to encrypt your AWS Glue Data Catalog, you must specify additional actions to the identity\-based IAM policies that you use in Athena\.
 For more information, see [Access to Encrypted Metadata in the AWS Glue Data Catalog](access-encrypted-data-glue-data-catalog.md)\.

+**Important**
+If you create and use workgroups, make sure your policies include appropriate access to workgroup actions\.
+For detailed information, see [ IAM Policies for Accessing Workgroups](workgroups-iam-policy.md) and [Workgroup Example Policies](example-policies-workgroup.md)\.

 ## AmazonAthenaFullAccess Managed Policy<a name="amazonathenafullaccess-managed-policy"></a>

 The `AmazonAthenaFullAccess` managed policy grants full access to Athena\.